Raghavyadav17/multimodal_embeddings_gsoc_openvino/Readme.md

 # Image Embeddings with OpenVINO Model Server {ovms_image_embeddings}

-Image-to-image search system using vision models (CLIP, LAION, SigLIP) for generating semantic embeddings with OpenVINO Model Server.
+Image-to-image search system using vision models (CLIP, LAION, DINO) for generating semantic embeddings with OpenVINO Model Server.
 The client uploads query images and receives similar images from a pre-indexed dataset based on visual content similarity.
 This enables applications to find visually and semantically related images without requiring text descriptions or manual tagging.
-The system uses Python code for preprocessing and MediaPipe graphs for optimized inference execution.
+The system uses Python code for preprocessing and postprocessing and MediaPipe graphs for optimized inference execution.

 ## Build image